The rise of a new travellers’ category has taken the hospitality industry by storm.

 He said his team has followed a specific strategy to attract millennials and has focused on a specific segment of these, especially those interested in a Western design ambience.

 “The new generation enters the market searching for experiences, not just regular hospitality.
-As the demographics change and [due to] the existence of a middle class that is able to travel the world, we need to discover these audiences as hotels, we need to learn from them to understand what they look for when they travel,” said Peter Katusak-Husvar, general manager for the W Dubai Al Habtoor City.
+As the demographics change and the existence of a middle class that is able to travel the world, we need to discover these audiences as hotels, we need to learn from them to understand what they look for when they travel,” said Peter Katusak-Husvar, general manager for the W Dubai Al Habtoor City.

 According to Peter, the new world travellers share the following characteristics: “They care about social media, technology, actual applicable experiences and they want to get what they desire instantly, so we need to anticipate their wants and needs ahead of time to be able to offer it when asked.”